The Romance of Transportation in Canada: Production

-The Romance of Transportation in Canada was an animated short in the NFB's films Canada Carries On series (first created as a wartime series).
 The film was a product of the NFB's Unit B production team.
 The Romance of Transportation in Canada marked the NFB’s first major foray into industrial animation, influenced not by the auteur style of NFB animation studio founder Norman McLaren, but by the United Productions of America (UPA) style.

 Reception

 The Romance of Transportation in Canada was produced for television broadcast on CBC Television.
 Individual films were distributed worldwide by the NFB and were also made available to film libraries operated by university and provincial authorities.
 A total of 199 films in the Canada Carries On series were produced before the series was canceled in 1959.

 Canadian film critic Dean Duncan reviewed The Romance of Transportation in Canada and considered it one of Colin Low's finest works.
 "Here, the title lettering is really cool, the ox is a great character, the snow sections are beautiful, you might even say authoritative.
 That overhead prairie shot looks real."

-Canadian film critic Tom Waugh has also noted that the film's commentary; written and narrated by Norman McLaren's lover, Guy Glover, features "a high camp commentary" with "very queer inflections."